-A. All County facilities must strictly adhere to current CDPH Masking Guidance.
+1. All County facilities must strictly adhere to current CDPH Masking Guidance.
 To the extent they are already applicable, facilities must also continue to adhere to Cal/OSHA's standards for Aerosol Transmissible Diseases (ATD), which requires respirator use in areas where suspected and confirmed COVID-19 cases may be present, and the Emergency Temporary Standards (ETS) that requires all unvaccinated workers be provided a respirator upon request.

-B. Acute Health Care and Long-Term Care Settings: In addition to respirators required under Title 8 of the California Code of Regulations, facilities must provide respirators to all unvaccinated or incompletely vaccinated workers who work in indoor work settings where (1) care is provided to patients or residents, or (2) to which patients or residents have access for any purpose.
+2. Acute Health Care and Long-Term Care Settings: In addition to respirators required under Title 8 of the California Code of Regulations, facilities must provide respirators to all unvaccinated or incompletely vaccinated workers who work in indoor work settings where (1) care is provided to patients or residents, or (2) to which patients or residents have access for any purpose.
 Workers are strongly encouraged to wear respirators in all such settings.
 The facility must provide the respirators at no cost, and workers must be instructed how to properly wear the respirator and how to perform a seal check according to the manufacturer's instructions.

-C. In other County facilities, where Title 8 of the California Code of Regulations does not require the use of respirators, facilities shall provide all unvaccinated or incompletely vaccinated workers with FDA-cleared surgical masks.
-Workers are required to wear FDA-cleared surgical masks in indoor settings anywhere they are working with another person.
+3. In other County facilities, where Title 8 of the California Code of Regulations does not require the use of respirators, facilities shall provide all workers with FDA-cleared surgical masks and require workers to wear masks in indoor settings when required by Cal/OSHA or CDPH orders.